-6 STATISTICAL CONSIDERATIONS

-Sample size calculations
+6 STATISTICAL CONSIDERATIONS Sample size calculations

-1) Linkage to PSI outreach services
+1) Linkage to post-test services

-Assume 1750 adults per PSI outreach site, based on the harmonic mean of communities (wards).
-With 22 communities per arm we have >90% power to detect at least a difference of 10% linkage to post-test services in the control arm versus 13.6% in the intervention communities, assuming a coefficient of variation (k) of 0.3.
+For our household survey, we will sample 200 participants per cluster.
+With 19 communities per arm we have >90% power to detect at least a difference of 10% linkage to post-test services in the control arm versus 15% in the intervention communities, assuming a coefficient of variation (k) of 0.3.